SWEG-2015EC-Batch/Byte-Bandits/ETS1157_15_Robel_Desalegn/Assignment_2/Q1/BMI.md

 - Write a program that calculates the BMI of a person.
 The program should read inputs from the user such as weight and height.

 2. Problem Analysis
-- Input: height and weight
+- Input: height and weight.
 - Process: BMI = weight/(height\*height)
 - Output: BMI